NEFSC/EAD-ASEB-Cvirginica_multistressor/HPC_Analysis/Cvirginica_TagSeq_Bioinf.md

   - **Adapter Content**: high adapters present, 1-6% of sequences; **To do:** *trim adapter sequence*

 # Trimming and post-trim quality check of 'clean' reads
 -------------------------------------------

+## fastp

+**About:** preprocessing for FastQ files - open source code and info found on github [here](https://github.com/OpenGene/fastp)

 ### Trimming-polyA-tail
 - Remember that TagSeq involves priming from the polyA tail of mRNA sequences!
-Thus, we will need to trim mononnucleotide sequence of As using fastp (in addition to threshold quality score and adapter(s)!)
+Thus, we will need to trim mononnucleotide sequence of As using fastp in addition to threshold quality score and adapters trimming.
+Furthermore, the default low complexity filter is 30% - given the prevalence of mononucleitide bases (i.e. polyA tail) it can be beneficial to increase this threshold to 50%

 ### What this script will do...